-Students who narrowly missed qualifying for an Oxford Opportunity Bursary or who can otherwise demonstrate a need for financial assistance may apply for a bursary usually of £500 to £600.
+Students who narrowly missed qualifying for an Oxford Opportunity Bursary or who can otherwise demonstrate a need for financial assistance and is ineligible for University funding may apply for a bursary usually of £500 to £600.
 Details of the scheme are advertised in Michaelmas Term.